kreincke/proMusicologica.ltx/README.md

 ## Documentation

 We decided to apply _English_ as the primary project language although the intended users (= classical scholars) will probably come from German rather than form English speaking countries.
 There is no designated documentation other than this README.

-But there is a specific article, called humanities, which discusses the intended purpose of *proMusicologica* and explains on the base of its own LaTeX source code, how proMusicologica works.
-A readable PDF version of that article is stored in `examples`, the sources are stored in `humanities`.
-If you want to recompile the PDF version from the sources, open a shell, change into directory `humanities`, and type `make`.

 ## Contributions